John Frusciante’s Martin/Maton 12-String

 Unfortunately, at this time, this guitar is somewhat of a mystery.
-Based on the overall body and headstock shape, it seems to be a Martin, but the fact the sides of the body are made of some kind of a light-colored wood is a bit confusing.
+Based on the overall body and headstock shape, it seems to be a Martin, but the fact that the sides of the body are made of some kind of light-colored wood is a bit confusing.
 On most of their 12-string models, like the D12-28, Martin uses mahogany back and sides, which are of course dark in color – but perhaps there’s a custom version of it out there.
-Also, there two dot markers on the third fret – which is another weird detail that is not common at all.

 So, if you happen to know what guitar this is exactly, or know something that would be of help in identifying it, be sure to leave a comment below.